 Darrell Allison, of Morrisville, N.C., was appointed by the North Carolina General Assembly in March 2017 to fulfill the remaining term of a vacancy on the Board of Governors of the University of North Carolina System and reappointed in 2019.
 His term will end in 2023.

-Allison is chair of the Committee on Historically Minority-Serving Institutions and serves on the Committee on Budget and Finance, the Subcommittee on Laboratory Schools, and the Presidential Search Committee.
+Allison is chair of the Committee on Historically Minority-Serving Institutions, vice chair of the Subcommittee on Laboratory Schools, and serves on the Committee on Budget and Finance.

 Allison previously served on the North Carolina Central University Board of Trustees, where he played key roles on the Advancement and External Affairs, Academic and Student Affairs, Intercollegiate Athletics, and the 12th NCCU Chancellor Search committees.
 In addition, he held a seat on the Endowment Board.